chadmando/til/vscode/vscode-shortcuts-for-macos-and-windows.md

 # List Of Common Shortcuts For VSCode

-I use VSCode.
-I often switch between macOS and Windows.
+I use VSCode and often switch between macOS and Windows.
 This table shows common keyboard shortcuts for both platforms.

 | Action | macOS | Windows |